-- Patients are doing the best they can and they want to improve.
+- Patients are doing the best they can and want to improve.

 - The lives of suicidal borderline individuals are unbearable.

 - Patients must learn new behaviors in all relevant contexts, and cannot fail in therapy.